How Can I Get My Child's Text Messages Sent To My Phone?

 uMobix spy app menu

-uMobix is a powerful parental control app to get your child's text messages sent to your phone and it also offers extensive monitoring features such as call logs tracking, text message monitoring, GPS location tracking, social media monitoring, multimedia access tracking (photos and videos), and more.
-It also comes with a user-friendly interface that makes it easy for parents to navigate through the various features.
+uMobix is a powerful app to monitor your kids' text messages and read them on your phone.
+It offers extensive features such as the ability to monitor call logs tracking, texts, GPS location, social media, and more.
+It also comes with a user-friendly interface that makes it easy for parents to navigate through the various options.

-After installing uMobix on your child's device, you can access all the monitored data through an online dashboard.
+After installing uMobix on the device, you can access all the monitored data through an web-based dashboard.
 Additionally, uMobix offers a unique feature called Geofinder that allows you to set up geofences and receive alerts when your child enters or leaves a specific area.

 EyeZy